RealMeNz-UNIFY/realme-azureadb2c-integration/Assertion-MTS.md

 ### Upload the certificate used between Azure AD B2C and RealMe to exchange data.

-1. Download the `MTS-Post-Onboarding-Bundle-2023.zip` from the [RealMe Developer Website](https://developers.realme.govt.nz/try-it-out-now/) and unzip it.
+1. Download the `Messaging Test Site bundle` from the [RealMe Developer Website](https://developers.realme.govt.nz/try-it-out-now/) and unzip it.
 2. Rename the file `mts_saml_sp.p12` to `mts_saml_sp.pfx`.
 3. Select **Policy Keys** and then select **Add**.
 4. For **Options**, choose `Upload`.
 5. In **Name**, enter `SamlMessageSigning`.
 The prefix B2C_1A_ will be added automatically.
 6. In **File upload**, select the `mts_saml_sp.pfx` file.
-7. In **Password**, enter the password of the certificate (you can find this information in the `readme.txt` file in the `MTS-Post-Onboarding-Bundle-2023.zip` zipped file)
+7. In **Password**, enter the password of the certificate (you can find this information in the `readme.txt` file in the `Messaging Test Site bundle` zipped file)
 8. Click **Create**.

 ## Customizing the Custom policies files.